-- 5. Effective schools make the best use of resources, ensuring that every pound is used to have maximum impact for their pupils and the school.
+- 5. Efficient schools make the best use of resources, ensuring that every pound is used to have maximum impact for their pupils and the school.
 Schools that do this well tend to: - base their financial planning on delivering educational outcomes, rather than as a separate consideration - have a strategic approach towards financial planning for the longer term (3 to 5 years) - deploy their staff effectively and efficiently, linked to their long-term plan - have robust challenge from financially skilled governors and head teachers - have skilled staff responsible for managing finances, who have experience of seeking best value for money when procuring - have transparent financial systems and processes that encourage constructive challenge within and between schools - 6.
-The school resource management strategy offers practical support and guidance for schools and academies to help them reduce costs on regular purchases and recruitment costs so that they can invest their resources into areas that make the most difference to pupil outcomes. - 7.
+The school resource management strategy offers practical support and guidance for schools and academies to help them reduce costs on regular purchases and recruitment costs so that they can invest their resources into areas that make the most difference to pupil outcomes.
+The department's Teaching Vacancies site allows schools to advertise their vacancies for free. - 7.
 It includes approved frameworks which can help schools save money on regular purchases such as: - printers, photocopiers and IT equipment - Schools Switch, an energy comparison service for schools, to ensure they are getting the best deal, and - the Risk Protection Arrangement, is an alternative to commercial insurance - the supply teacher and agency worker deal which makes fees and mark-ups transparent and removes the temp-to-perm fee after 12 weeks of working for you. - 8.
 There are also a range of tools to support better resource management including the financial benchmarking service, which allow schools to compare their spending patterns to schools in similar circumstances, and the department's self-assessment tool (for academies), and the Teaching Vacancies site allows schools to advertise their vacancies for free. - 9.
-There is also support with strategic financial planning and guidance on financial efficiency, with curriculum planning available to help school leadership teams, including a curriculum planning tool. - 10.
-Through the Get Help With Technology page, schools can get support to access laptop, tablets and internet solutions, get their school set up on a free digital platform and access the EdTech Demonstrator network of schools and colleges providing peer-to-peer support on how to make best use of the technology available to schools. - 11.
-The 'school resource management: top 10 planning checks for governors' guidance contains information to help schools manage their resources efficiently to deliver good
+There is also support with strategic financial planning and guidance on financial efficiency, with curriculum planning available to help school leadership teams, including a curriculum planning tool.eceive regular updates about the school resource management tools, support and guidance, schools can sign up to the department's schools business professionals contact list. - 10.
+Through the Get Help With Technology page, schools can get support to access laptop, tablets and internet solutions, get their school set up on a free digital platform and access the EdTech Demonstrator network of schools and colleges providing peer-to-peer support on how to make best use of the technology available to schools.

-- educational outcomes.
+- 11. The 'school resource management: top 10 planning checks for governors' guidance contains information to help schools manage their resources efficiently to deliver good educational outcomes.
 In particular, trusts will want to use the key metrics contained within the planning checks to consider the affordability and value of their proposed curriculum and staffing plans. - 12.
 To receive regular updates about the school resource management tools, support and guidance, schools can sign up to the department's schools business professionals contact list. - 13.
 School Resource Management Advisers are practising sector financial experts.
 They provide peer-to-peer tailored advice on how schools and trusts can make best use of resources to deliver the best possible educational outcomes for their pupils.
 ESFA fully funds SRMA visits to academy trusts and if you are interested in working with a SRMA you should contact ESFA.
 More information about how SRMAs work with schools and academy trusts can be found here.